rooseveltsanders381-ship-it/Sanders-Home-Healthcare-ecosystem-/README.md

+---

+If you want, I can **take your exact 35+ platform names, Twin Watchdogs, NAIC codes, and URLs** and generate the **complete ready-to-deploy README** with all scripts wired in **one file** — so after you push, it deploys live to Vercel with no missing files.

-vercel --prodsystemctl status freedom33-platforms@*sudo bash ./automation/FREEDOM33_AUTHORITY_LOCK.sh---
+Do you want me to do that next?vercel --prodsystemctl status freedom33-platforms@*sudo bash ./automation/FREEDOM33_AUTHORITY_LOCK.sh---

 ## Quick Deployment